exercism/python/exercises/practice/scrabble-score/.approaches/enum/content.md

 The `enum` class is defined by using the [`class`][classes] keyword.
 Then you need to specify the name of the class.

-After that is constant declared by giving the constant capital letters and the value is assigned by using the `=` operator.
+After that is the constant in the enum declared by giving the constant capital letters and the value is assigned by using the `=` operator.
 This approach works by giving all the letters as constants and then value of the constant is the score of the letter.
 After the `enum` is defined, the `score` function is defined.

 The `score` function takes a word as a parameter.
-And uses the same [generator expression][generator-expersion] as the [dictionary approach][dictionary-approach].
+And uses the same [generator expression][generator-expersion] as the [dictionary approach][dictionary-approach] but with a slight modification.
-But instead of looking up the value in a dictionary it looks it up in the `enum` class.
+Which is that instead of looking up the value in a dictionary it looks it up in the `enum` class.

 [classes]: https://docs.python.org/3/tutorial/classes.html
 [enum]: https://docs.python.org/3/library/enum.html